Alceec/Projet-BACAR-32/Arduino/README.md

 # BACAR ZERO distribution #

-This subfolder contains libraries, templates, and examples for the Arduino Controller
+This subfolder contains libraries and examples for the Arduino Controller